31131023374/analysis/contract.md

   + Pricelist
   + Industry Sector
   + Brand(s)
-  + Discount Benefit
+  + Discount Benefit (only percent, not fixed amount)
-- Constraint:
+- Constraints:
   + Sales person of sales order is set to current user
   + Owner of Contract is always set as follower of sales order
-  + Check if total with taxes of SO is bigger than Remain Value, if yes, force user to confirm before create
+  + Check if total with taxes of SO is bigger than Remain Value, if yes, force user to confirm before creating